The ultimate guide to China's apps beyond the Great Firewall

 Almost a fifth of the world's population lives in China.
-But thanks to the country's so-called Great Firewall of censorship, China's 772 million internet users are barred from using the world's most popular apps, restricted to locally developed versions instead.
+But because of the country's so-called Great Firewall of censorship, its 772 million internet users can't use the world's most popular apps -- they're restricted to locally developed versions instead.

 On my recent trip to Shenzhen, China's tech hub, I downloaded several apps to navigate the world and the web.
-Here's a handy guide should you make a trip.
+Here's what I found -- consider it a handy guide should you make a trip.
 And if there's something you feel we've missed, add your thoughts in the comments below.

 WeChat: A mishmash of Facebook, Instagram and WhatsApp